-2. The Coal Shed
+2. The Coal Shed, Tower Bridge

 Situated just a stone’s throw away from Tower Bridge, this rustic spot offers up some of the best steak in London.
 Don’t believe us?
-Well the proof is in the pudding as they say.
+Well the proof is in the pudding, as they say.
 Their menu is designed to celebrate a combination of seasonal, sustainable meat and seafood, with the star attraction being a range of 35-day, dry-aged Lake District steaks that are expertly cooked over hot coals.

-But it’s not all about the steak at The Coal Shed – they also do a great roast and some excellent seafood – and they’ve got a children’s menu here that includes mac and cheese, a burger and fish and chips for just a tenner.
+But it’s not all about the steak at The Coal Shed – they also do a great roast and some excellent seafood – and they’ve got a children’s menu here that includes mac and cheese, a burger, and fish and chips for just a tenner.
 What’s not to love?

-📍You’ll find The Coal Shed at One Tower Bridge, SE1 2SE.
+📍 You’ll find The Coal Shed at One Tower Bridge, SE1 2SE.

 🚇 Nearest station is London Bridge.

-3. T. Rex Restaurant
+3. T. Rex Restaurant, South Kensington

 Based in the Green Zone of the landmark National History Museum, the T. Rex Restaurant is a family-friendly eatery that specialises in pizzas, salads, and burgers and chips too.

-📍You’ll find the T. Rex Restaurant at the Green Zone of the Natural History Museum, Cromwell Road, South Kensington, London, SW7 5BD.
+📍 You’ll find the T. Rex Restaurant at the Green Zone of the Natural History Museum, Cromwell Road, South Kensington, London, SW7 5BD.

 🚇 Nearest station is South Kensington.